tri-cods/html-css/sections/troubleshooting.md

 It is common - especially in the beginning - that you'll add or amend something to/in your text editor, but it won't present when rendered by your browser.

-The first inclination is to scan the text in your editor for errors.
+Your first inclination should be to scan the text in your editor for errors.
 Nesting will help tremendously with this task.
 Often times it is as little as forgetting a semi-colon, or closing tag.

-Another investigative tactic is to **View Page Source**.
+Another investigative tactic is to **View Page Source** on the page opened in the browser.

 If you think its an **error with the HTML**, you'll be able to see it there.